Landmark Federal Court Decision On Wireless Radiation Human Exposure Limits

 The Court did not rule that cell phones were safe, nor that they do not cause cancer.
 In fact, it made no scientific determination of any kind.
 Instead, the Court found that the FCC met only the minimum legal standard for review regarding cancer – a very low bar—because the agency at least referenced why it dismissed cancer evidence by citing the FDA and ICNIRP (an industry-tied group).

-However, the Court noted that this did not demonstrate a full or reasoned review of the science.
-The FCC’s reliance on the FDA’s brief, unsubstantiated statements, which the Court described as “cursory” and “insufficient”, barely satisfied the legal threshold required under the Administrative Procedure Act.
+However, the Court noted that this did not demonstrate a full or reasoned review of the science on wireless radiation.
+The FCC’s reliance on the FDA’s brief, unsubstantiated statements, which the Court described as “cursory” and “insufficient,” barely satisfied the legal threshold required under the Administrative Procedure Act.

 What did the court say about the FDA?

 The Court found that the FCC improperly relied on unsubstantiated statements from the Food and Drug Administration (FDA) to justify keeping its 1996 wireless radiation limits.
-The FDA provided no analysis, reports, or evidence but stated the “totality of evidence” showed no reason to change the limits.
+The FDA provided no analysis, reports, or evidence on the impacts of wireless radiation, yet still stated the “totality of evidence” showed no reason to change existing limits.
 The Court ruled that these statements were “conclusory” and “insufficient” and could not substitute for the reasoned explanation required by law.

 The judges wrote that “the FDA’s conclusory statements still do not substitute for the reasoned explanation that the [Administrative Procedure Act] requires” and that the FCC erred in adopting the FDA’s position without more scrutiny.

-A subsequently released FDA literature review focused only on cell phones and cancer, ignoring research on other sources such as cell towers and Wi-Fi, and 5G.
-The FDA did not review studies investigating impacts to the brain, immune system, fertility, and endocrine systems.
+The FDA subsequently released a literature review focused only on cell phones and cancer, ignoring research on other sources of exposure such as cell towers, Wi-Fi, and 5G.
+The FDA did not review studies investigating impacts to the brain, immune system, fertility, and endocrine system.
+Thus, contrary to the FDA statement implying that the agency had reviewed the “totality of evidence,” the FDA has only reviewed a narrow area of research.

 Did the FCC appeal?